telerik/winforms-docs/pageview/stackview/customizing-the-stack-position.md

 Regardless the stack position, the content of the selected item is displayed at one place: where the content area resides.

->note It is important to consider both the size of the control and the count of the pages added to maintain a reasonable amount of space for the content area.
+>tip It is important to consider both the size of the control and the count of the pages added to maintain a reasonable amount of space for the content area.
 >

 #### StackPosition